terminationshock/bf-compiler/README.md

 ## Usage

 Run `make` to compile the compiler itself.
+Alternatively, download the binary of the latest release from [here](https://github.com/terminationshock/bf-compiler/releases/latest).

 You can then compile a Brainfuck source file by invoking `bf <FILE>`.
 Several command-line options exist, which can be viewed with `bf --help`.

 ## Run tests